To Live And Die In L.A. (1985)

 LOCATION: 9400 Culver Blvd, Culver City, CA 90232

 A magic ticket enters Danny, played by Austin O’Brien, into the movie.
 He proceeds to try to convince Slater, unsuccessfully, that he too is in a movie.
 Danny takes Slater to a video store in an attempt to point out other movies Arnold Schwarzenegger has appeared in.
-After coming across a standee for “Terminator 2: Judgement Day,” Danny is shocked to see Sylvester Stallone on the image instead.
+After coming across a standee for “Terminator 2: Judgment Day,” Danny is shocked to see Sylvester Stallone on the image instead.
 These scenes were filmed at the Malibu Colony Plaza in Malibu.
 The two continue arguing out front after they leave the video store.

 LOCATION: 23705 Malibu Rd, Malibu, CA 90265